-Oil set for weekly loss on weak economic data
+Brent crude inches up, U.S. oil falls on weak economic data

 Giving a floor to prices was this week’s commitment to cut production from the world’s largest exporters - including members of the Organization of the Petroleum Exporting Countries (OPEC) and other producers such as Russia, a grouping known as OPEC+.

-“Global growth remains the main factor holding back crude prices,” said Alfonso Esparza, senior analyst at OANDA.
-“The OPEC+ deal will keep prices from falling too hard, but there must be an end to trade protectionism to assure the demand for energy products recovers.”
+Ongoing tension in the Middle East offered some limited support.

-Ongoing tension in the Middle East offered some support.
+British Royal Marines seized an Iranian tanker in Gibraltar on Thursday for trying to take oil to Syria in violation of EU sanctions, a dramatic step that drew Tehran’s fury and could escalate its confrontation with the West.

-British Royal Marines seized a giant Iranian oil tanker in Gibraltar on Thursday for trying to take oil to Syria in violation of EU sanctions, a dramatic step that drew Tehran’s fury and could escalate its confrontation with the West.
+“It is just another sign that the market sentiment is not strong enough to react to those headlines and events, which is quite unusual,” Jakob said.

-Additional reporting by Colin Packham in Sydney; editing by David Evans
+Additional reporting by Colin Packham in Sydney; editing by David Evans and Alexander Smith